A Better Way to Focus: The Magic of Shared Energy

 I also never expected it to change my sense of self, so drastically.
 I stopped seeing tasks and projects as mountains and stopped blaming myself for not being able to climb them as fast or as high as ‘everyone else’.

-Not because I was suddenly ‘better’ at productivity or because inspiration struck, but because I wasn’t by myself.
-The tiniest things – the ones that used to get buried beneath layers of overwhelm – started getting done.
+Not because I was suddenly better at productivity or because inspiration struck, but because I wasn’t by myself.
+Suddenly, the tiniest things, the ones that used to get buried beneath layers of overwhelm, started getting done:

-I answered that email.
-I read those thirty pages.
-I finally finished the laundry I’d been ignoring and I folded them and put them away.
+I finished the laundry I’d been ignoring and put it away.

-And I don’t think people talk about that part enough: the relief.
+And don’t think people talk about that part enough: the relief.

-But I’m learning to make space for a different rhythm; One where progress doesn’t always look like motion.
-Where showing up matters just as much – or maybe more – than finishing and where needing the presence of another human being, real or virtual, to feel grounded, is valid.
+But I’m learning to make space for a different rhythm; One where progress doesn’t always look like completion and showing up matters just as much – or maybe more – than finishing.

-It’s creating the soft kind of accountability that fits how my brain moves.
+It’s the soft kind of accountability that fits how my brain moves.

 All I know is that it helped me stop feeling less than and start feeling more able and the proof of that, so to speak, is in the productivity pudding.